 Jobs that stemmed from the Foundry caused the area to grow, and it was made into an official village in 1846.
 Through the years, the town became a magnet for artists, writers, and prominent families, all drawn to the region’s beauty.
 With a community of around 2,000 residents, Cold Spring surprisingly has a lot going on.

-Read More: A Day Trip Guide to Newburgh, NY
+Read More: A Day Trip to Chinatown in NYC

 Part of the enjoyment of going for a day trip along the Hudson River Valley is the drive.
 The Palisades Parkway is a two-lane highway that curves and dips along with beautiful woody landscapes.
 Pick your favorite playlist, roll down the windows, and enjoy the ride past numerous state parks and over the Bear Mountain Bridge to catch the unobstructed views of the Hudson.
 It’s even better if you pack a picnic for a stop somewhere along the way.